EESSI/docs/docs/using_eessi/building_on_eessi.md

 * Compile and make sure the library resolution points to the EESSI stack.
 For this, `ldd` from compatibility layer and **not** `/usr/bin/ldd` should be used when checking the binary.
 * Once done, exit the EESSI prefix shell (with `exit`) or use another terminal to run your software.

-For runtime, as EESSI does not set `LD_LIBRARY_PATH`, the executable will need help finding the proper libraries.
-The easiest approach is to set this variable manually before running.
+EESSI does not set `LD_LIBRARY_PATH`, so at runtime the executable will need help finding the proper libraries that it needs.
+The easiest approach is to set this variable manually before running your compiled application.
 Thus, assuming a new terminal with no EESSI shell loaded, you will need to:

 * Load dependencies for your software to run
 * Set manually `LD_LIBRARY_PATH` to resolve libraries at runtime